-summary: subreports let you slice the same report data by different dimensions — by weekday, size, or time — without leaving the report.
+summary: subreports let you slice the same report data by a different dimension — by weekday, size, time, and more — without leaving the report. this is the cross-report reference for what each subreport type measures. for the report settings (timeframe, breakout criteria, filters), see customizing reports.

 by weekday